 ELECTRIC SETS

-Allied offers you a new-complete line of A-C Receivers, available in either chassis form or in a wide variety of chassis form or in a wine variety or beautiful console models.
-Prices range from \$32.95 to \$199.00.
+Allied offers you a new-complete line of A-C Receivers, available in either chassis form or in a wide variety of beautiful console models.
+Prices range from \$\$2.95 to \$199.00.
 Dollar for dollar they stand out as one of the season's leading receivers.
-Engineered to unusual perfection they offer you feature. tures found only in the highest priced
+Engineered to unusual perfection they offer you features found only in the highest priced sets.

+RADIO DEALERS!